Leaderboard

 7 points

-They did something similar in 2017...
+13. They did something similar in 2017...
 I believe they just hug the center of totality and follow its path until the shadow beats them.
 No they aren't as fast as our rotating planet or its celestial bodies, but planes do have some speed to them.
 I believe they can add a couple mins if they're accurate and fast enough!
 Personally I'd rather experience the eclipse on a warm day with the smell of grass in the air surrounded by friends and family.
-Paying $2500 for a solo window seat crammed in a stuffy metal tube with obnoxious AC whirring into your ear and other passengers fighting for a view while you try to angle your head to see the eclipse because you can't see the moon itself from a comfortable seating position, and who knows the myriad of other potential problems you could think of that you'd likely encounter...yeah, i'm good on the ground.5 points
+Paying $2500 for a solo window seat crammed in a stuffy metal tube with obnoxious AC whirring into your ear and other passengers fighting for a view while you try to angle your head to see the eclipse because you can't see the moon itself from a comfortable seating position, and who knows the myriad of other potential problems you could think of that you'd likely encounter...yeah, i'm good on the ground.

 5 points